janetub/viscan-script/VsicanScript_ProgramFunctions.md

 ---

-## [<](https://github.com/janetub/VSU-Library-Queueing-System/blob/main/VsicanScript.md) Generate a printable binding order receipt for each order
+## 12. Generate a Printable Binding Order Receipt for Each Order

 ### Binding Order Receipt Generation
 This is used to generate and print a binding order receipt for each order after the billing staff has updated the payment status in the database.